szager-chromium/rr/Kernel-API-wishlist.md

 ### Bugfix: raise PTRACE_O_SYSGOOD traps when PTRACE_SINGLESTEP'ing into syscalls?

 See #212.
 Alternatively, create a new ptrace request analogous to PTRACE_SINGLESTEP_SYSEMU, perhaps PTACE_SINGLESTEP_SYSCALL.

+### Bugfix: are drivers really allowed to use userspace stack as scratch memory?

+See #876.
+That's generally not a good idea because it can let sensitive data leak into userspace.